ory/hydra/UPGRADE.md

 ## 1.0.0-rc.1

+### Customise login and consent flow timeout

+You can now set the login and consent flow timeout using environment variable `LOGIN_CONSENT_REQUEST_LIFESPAN`.

 ### JSON Web Token formatted Access Token data

 Previously, extra fields coming from `session.access_token` where directly embedded in the OAuth 2.0 Access Token when